• Skip to primary navigation

 How do you know when pecan pie bars are done?
 Pecan pie bars are cooked when the center of the bars is set and not jiggly.
 You also want to watch for the edges to crisp up a bit.

-pecan pie bars in a baking dish
+pecan pie bars in a baking dish.

 Print Recipe Pin Recipe Rate this Recipe

-5 from 1 vote
+5 from 2 votes

-Prep Time1 hr
+Prep Time1 hour hr

-Cook Time40 mins
+Cook Time40 minutes mins

 Servings: 24 bars